9 Top Kitchen Trends You Need To Know About

 7. Combination Islands

-Kitchen islands have come a long way from their origins as simple freestanding countertop spaces.
+Kitchen islands have evolved significantly from their origins as simple freestanding countertop spaces.

 The kitchen sink workstation is a multifunctional element that serves as a sink with an incorporated broad workspace, creating a solution that forms a hub for all your kitchen tasks.